mozilla/deepspeech-playbook/SCORER.md

 The `generate_scorer_package`, once installed via the `native client` package, is usable on _all platforms_ supported by DeepSpeech.
 This is so that developers can generate scorers _on-device_, such as on an Android device, or Raspberry Pi 3.

-To install `generate_scover_package`, first download the relevant `native client` package from the [DeepSpeech GitHub releases page](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) into the `data/lm` directory.
+To install `generate_scorer_package`, first download the relevant `native client` package from the [DeepSpeech GitHub releases page](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) into the `data/lm` directory.
 The Docker image uses Ubuntu Linux, so you should use the `native_client.amd64.cuda.linux.tar.xz` package.

 The easiest way to do this is to use `wget`: